swift-tree/Tree/README.md

 )
 ```
 ## Use cases
-See [BinaryTree](https://github.com/erkekin/BinaryTree) to see hot this is used.
+See [BinaryTree](https://github.com/erkekin/BinaryTree) to see how this is used.

 Erk Ekin